wan-sdr/oran_tutorial/Install UHD from Source.md

 ```-DCMAKE_INSTALL_PREFIX=<your-custom-prefix>``` ```-DUHD_DIR=<your-custom-prefix>lib/cmake/uhd/```
 ```-DUHD_INCLUDE_DIRS=<your-custom-prefix>/include/``` and ```-DUHD_LIBRARIES=<your-custom-prefix>/lib/libuhd.so```.

 How these flags are applied depends on the application's build system.
 For GNU Radio, you can add them when running the``cmake`` command.

 ## Additional Resources

 ### UHD Installation

 * Overview of All UHD Installation Application Notes (Coming soon...)
 * Build and Install UHD on Older Ubuntu and Other Linux Distributions (Coming soon...)
 * Build and Install UHD from Source on Mac
 * Build and Install UHD from Source on Windows
+* Build and Install UHD on Embedded Devices
 * Build and Install UHD from Source on an Offline System
 * Using UHD with Windows Subsystem Linux (Coming soon...)
 * Using UHD with Docker Containers (Coming soon...)

 ### Troubleshooting

 * Verifying Device Operation
 * Host Performance Tuning
 * Device Discovery Issues
 * Device Recovery

 ### Application Development

 * Developing UHD Application
 * GNU Radio Installation
 * OAI Reference Architecture
-* SRS Reference Architecture (Coming Soon)
+* SRS Reference Architecture (Coming Soon...)